SEMOSS/.github/CONTRIBUTING.md

 Please provide a clear and concise title and fill out all the relevant sections, including steps to reproduce the error and screenshots of the UI or logs if applicable.
 You can access the logs tab by right-clicking on the screen selecting Inspect from the menu.

-Lastly, please add the issue to the **SEMOSS** Project on the right-hand menu, if you have access.
+Lastly, please add the issue to the **Catch-All** Project on the right-hand menu, if you have access.

 ### <a name="feature"></a> Idea for a New Feature or Feature Enhancement?